wheaney/breezy-desktop/doc/steam-deck-desktop-mode.md

 curl 'https://aur.archlinux.org/cgit/aur.git/plain/PKGBUILD?h=breezy-desktop-gnome-git' > PKGBUILD
 makepkg -si
 ```
-# Continue with wheaney's instructions
+# Continue with wheaney's setup instructions
 [Instructions](../README.md#non-gnome-setup)

 # Thanks to TTachyon on Reddit for some very important info
 https://www.reddit.com/r/SteamDeck/comments/t92ozw/for_compiling_c_code

 # Docks
 My Steam Deck dock does not support displayport alt mode on any of its ports (except the one that goes into the deck of course).
 There are a few docks out there that do, but not many.
 If you need to use a third party dock with your glasses, make sure it has a port with the displayport alt mode symbol